mrkhan15/Netflix_Analysis/README.md

 **Objective:** Retrieve content added to Netflix in the last 5 years.

-### 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
+### 7. Find All Movies/TV Shows by Director 'Dustin Hoffman'

 ```sql
 SELECT *